Yairderry/DarkWebScraping/README.md

 npm build
 ```

-_You should have everything you need by now, all that is left to do is to run docker and run this line in the main directory:_
+_You should have everything you need by now, all that is left to do is to run docker and run this line in the root directory:_

 ```
 docker-compose up